MapStory/mapstory-community/items/journal.md

 An upgrade to the Journal will focus on 3 aslects:

-- [ ] Adding a WYSIWYG editor to make authoring easier
+- [ ] Adding a WYSIWYG editor to make authoring easier.
+Priority WYSIWYG functions are: bold, italics, underline, header (1-5), bulletted (dots and numbers), quote, hyperlink
+- [ ] Let any author add tags to a post.
+Have auto-complete for tags to promote common spellings
+- [ ] Let administrator add tags to any post
+- [ ] Let administrator set select posts as "featured", which keeps them at the top despite publishing date
+- [ ] Let reader target posts by clicking on tags and filtering content
-- [ ] Adding basic filters for finding posts, such as tags and "most recent" versus "most read"
+- [ ] Let reader target posts by toggling between "most recent" or "most read"

-##Tech/Requirements

 ##People